 With the prices of DDR4 memory falling and pretty much reaching DDR3 levels, there really isn’t a whole lot of reason to choose a DDR3-based build over a DDR4-based build (assuming you are working with a large budget.)

-It still makes sense in a few cases to go with DDR3 memory, simply because if you are building an AMD AM3+ build, or are getting a good deal on a Haswell processor, you will have to choose DDR3 memory.
+It still makes sense in a few cases to go with DDR3 memory, simply because if you are upgrading an older system and you aren’t getting a new CPU and motherboard, too, you will have to choose DDR3 memory.

-However, for anyone who is building a new system with a Skylake CPU, or a Haswell Extreme CPU, then you will definitely want to get a solid DDR4 kit.
+However, for anyone who is building a new system with an AMD Ryzen CPU, Intel Kaby Lake CPU, or a Haswell Extreme CPU, then you will definitely want to get a solid DDR4 kit.

 Fortunately, as already mentioned, the prices of DDR4 kits have come down significantly over the past few months and they are now in line with the cost of DDR3 kits.